Ashi15195/Calculator-based-on-GUI-Application/README.md

 # Calculator-based-on-GUI-Application
-A calculator to solve your Simple Mathematical Problems
+A calculator to solve your Simple Mathematical Calculations